Feeling exhausted and stressed out? Could adrenal fatigue be to blame?

 The FDA doesn’t oversee vitamins and nutritional supplements, so there’s no guarantee that the label on adrenal extracts will match the contents.

-While it's frustrating to have unexplained symptoms, taking unproven remedies may leave you feeling worse.
-Only take adrenal extracts if your doctor prescribes them to treat a diagnosed health condition.
+While it’s frustrating to have unexplained symptoms, taking unproven remedies may leave you feeling worse.
+A doctor can determine if you have a condition affecting your adrenal glands and prescribe appropriate medication.